-Ms. Hara from Murano Mirai came to Cambodia in February last year and we received trainings on Fact Questions and Meta-Facilitation.
-When interviewing persons with disabilities in a local community or when negotiating with them, if we use Fact Questions, they can understand the questions more clearly.
-Rather than asking them “why?” questions, by asking them very simple and straightforward questions, our staff members are gradually developing their negotiation skills.
-To have a communication within PPCIL is also becoming more and more important.
-We did not have the Japanese way of so-called “HORENSO (which in Japanese is an abbreviation of reporting, contacting and consulting)” and we even could not share our vision among us.
-But now all our staff members are united as one and we are making good results.
+Ms. Hara from Mura no Mirai came to Cambodia in February last year, and we received training on Meta-Facilitation.
+When interviewing persons with disabilities in a local community, if we use Fact Questions which is base of Meta-Facilitation, they can understand our questions more clearly.
+Instead of using “WHY” questions, our staffs have started using simple Fact Questions in order to make dialogue with local people smooth.
+To have good communication within PPCIL is also becoming more and more important.
+We did not have the Japanese way of so-called “HORENSO” (which is Japanese acronym composed of” HO” which comes from “Houkoku” meaning report, “REN” which comes from “Renraku” meaning contacting and “SO” which comes from “Soudan” meaning consultation, and it is commonly used partially because it sounds also same to spinach in Japanese), and we even could not share our vision among us.
+But now all our staff members are united as one, and we are making good results.
+(Slide 9-11)

-Mr. Goibuchi Thank you very much Mr. Samith.
-We fully understand that you have truly utilized the training opportunities.
-The capacity building enhances the individual capabilities but even more importantly the staff members are now able to share the same vision and they can participate and contribute to the organization more deeply.
-They are now able to engage in the organization as an active member and this is what I think is a very big organizational change.
+Goibuchi/ Thank you very much, Mr. Samith.
+We fully understand that you truly have utilized the training opportunities.
+Capacity-building enhances individual capabilities, but even more important, the staff members now are able to share the same vision, so they can participate and contribute to the organization more deeply.
+They now are able to engage in the organization as active members, and this is a very big organizational change.
 Now I would like to invite the next speaker, Ms. Lin, Secretary General of New Vitality Independent Living Association Taipei.

-Ms. Lin Hello, everybody.
+Lin/ Hello, everybody.
 My name is Lin Chun Chieh.
-I would like to talk about our activities in Taiwan and also about many changes that happened with great supports we received from many people.
+I would like to talk about our activities in Taiwan and also about many changes that happened with great support that we received from many people.
 I was born in Taipei City in Taiwan.
 My disability is Osteogenesis Imperfecta.
-When I was seven years old I was rejected to enter a school and at the age of eight I enrolled in a regular elementary school.
+When I was seven years old, I was rejected from entering a school, and at the age of eight, I enrolled in a regular elementary school.
 I was sent to a hospital in Japan in order to receive a medical treatment that was expected to make me able to walk.
-But my bones were too fragile and without receiving any treatment or operation I came back to Taiwan.
-But at that time I had a chance to learn Japanese a little bit.
-When I graduated from university, I was shocked to realize that the environment outside is not barrier-free and I did not have any place to go or to be.
-At the age of twenty-three, I participated in the Duskin training and there I encountered the independent living movement.
-With a great support from a lot of Japanese friends, when I was twenty-seven, I established the first independent living center in Taiwan.
+But my bones were too fragile, and without receiving any treatment or operation I came back to Taiwan.
+But at that time I had a chance to learn a little bit of Japanese.
+When I graduated from university, I was shocked to realize that the environment outside is not barrier-free, and I had no place to go or to be.
+At the age of 23 years, I participated in Duskin training, and there I encountered the independent living movement.
+With great support from many Japanese friends, when I was 27 years old, I established the first independent living center in Taiwan.
+(Slide 2)

 Currently in Taiwan the ratio of persons with disabilities is 4.9 percent of its population.
-In Japan most of persons with disabilities are staying at home and not many are institutionalized.
-Taiwan left the United Nations in 1971 and for this reason we are falling behind in the matters related to persons with disabilities compared to other countries.
-However the private sector made efforts and in 2014 Taiwan passed a domestic law to implement the CRPD (the UN Convention on the Rights of Persons with Disabilities).
-There are different movements of persons with disabilities in Taiwan but our center has been focusing especially on personal assistant service.
+In Japan, most of persons with disabilities live at home and few are institutionalized.
+Taiwan left the United Nations in 1971, and for this reason we fell behind in matters relating to persons with disabilities, compared to other countries.
+However, the private sector made efforts, and in 2014, Taiwan passed a domestic law to implement the CRPD (UN Convention on the Rights of Persons with Disabilities).
+There are different movements of persons with disabilities in Taiwan, but our center has focused especially on personal assistant service.
+(Slide 3)